 Trainees are supervised by the attending on call for the night and with the attending on clinical service.
 When a patient is admitted, the trainee documents the history and examination.
 The neonatologist also examines the patient, and the differential diagnosis and management plan is discussed.

-At the neonatal follow-up clinic, you’ll see patients that you’ve discharged during your clinical months in the NICU (inpatients).
+At the NICU Development clinic, you’ll see patients that you’ve discharged during your clinical months in the NICU (inpatients).
 Patients are seen at:

 - Six weeks post-discharge

 Patients are also seen with a physical therapist who assesses motor development and tone.